 Instructions

-- Cook the pasta according to package directions until al dente, then drain.
-Transfer back to the cooking pot.
+- Cook the pasta according to package directions until al dente, then drain and return to the pot.

 - Meanwhile, heat the oil in a medium-size skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until both are golden.